Mosamorphing/WTF-React/08_Hooks/readme.md

 export default User;
 ```

-Here, for everytime the id (which was passed here as a prop) changes, the endpoint to fetch the data is going to be called/hit and then it updates user using the setter SETUSER or error, in case there is an error.
+Here, for everytime the id (which was passed here as a prop) changes, the endpoint to fetch the data is going to be called/hit and then it updates user using the setter SETUSER or error (using SETERROR), in case there is an error.
 Please note that it is also going to have run the first time on reaching the page, and then whenever the id changes, not that it only runs when the id changes.
-You might be wondering, what if we have more than one dependency, meaning we want it to run based on two or more actions, that is also possible as well.
-It then means that we will have all the dependencies in the same arrat, separated by commas.
-It is shown as follows
+You might be wondering, what if we have more than one dependency? meaning we want it to run based on two or more actions.
+Well, that is also possible.
+It then means that we will have all the dependencies in an array, separated by commas.
+It is shown as follows;

 ```javascript
 useEffect(() => {